Dr-D/learning-c/list/my-list/README.md

-#My Single link list
+# My Single link list

-Trying a single list from my understanding of how lists work.
+Trying a single list from my understanding of how lists work in Java.